yami-s/ToDo-App/README.md

-# ToDoApp
+# ToDo List
 ### Description
-ToDoApp with Django
+ToDo List App with Django

 ###  Setup
 In a python virtual environment, run: